The Reality of Property Searching in France

 - Properties in pre-market stage

-On the French Riviera, up to 40% of properties above €2M are sold off-market.
-You literally cannot find them on portals.
+On the French Riviera, a meaningful share of premium properties are sold off-market.
+You often cannot find them on portals.

 2. No One is Looking Out for You